mozilla/ichnaea/docs/api/search.rst

     Please use the :ref:`api_geolocate_latest` API instead.

 Purpose
-    Determine the current location based on provided data about nearby cell or WiFi networks.
+    Determine the current location based on data provided about nearby cell or WiFi networks and based on the IP address used to access the service.

 Request